Fast, effortless and 100% online.

-Remittance basis means that if don’t bring foreign earnings into a UK bank account, you don’t pay UK tax on it.
+Remittance basis means that if you don’t bring foreign earnings into a UK bank account, you don’t pay UK tax on it.
 This is a particular tax situation for UK residents who don’t consider themselves to be domiciled in the UK and have earned money abroad.

-However, if you choose to claim the remittance basis, you will lose your UK tax-free allowances, and you will also have to pay a special charge.
+However, if you choose to claim the remittance basis, you will lose your UK tax-free allowances, and eventually you will also have to pay a special charge.